Scottish Biodiversity Science Conference 2019

 Scottish Biodiversity Science for Nature: novelty, ingenuity and solutions

-The next Scottish Biodiversity Science conference will be held on the 18th of November 2019 at the Royal Botanic Garden Edinburgh.
+The Scottish Biodiversity Science conference on the 18th of November 2019 at the Royal Botanic Garden Edinburgh.

 This one-day Conference on ‘Scottish Biodiversity Science for Nature: novelty, ingenuity and solutions’ will address current environmental challenges and discuss innovative methods and technologies that create solutions for biodiversity.
 Presentations will include latest updates on the state of nature and a broad spectrum of transformative, cutting edge science.

 The morning session will be focused on Data and Diagnostics, the afternoon on Biodiversity and Ecosystem Services – Science to Solution.

 Each session will include detailed talks by experts in their fields, as well as short speed talks allowing us to hear more about exciting projects, new ideas and approaches for biodiversity conservation.
 A poster session will allow further knowledge exchange during breaks and an award will be presented for the best poster.
 The conference will conclude with a drinks reception.